(This is our final blog in our PUE series)

 The time of day, the points at which the monitoring takes place, and the frequency that data is collected all influence the PUE results and make it very difficult to have an accurate comparable PUE indicator.
 There will be spikes in loads at different times in the day and even different times in the year.
 A simple example is that on the hottest day of the year more cooling is going to be needed than on the coldest day of the year.

 While yearly results can help at an overview level, the ideal is to have continual daily monitoring to get a genuine impression of efficiency in a data centre.
 This can be quite an undertaking for a data centre manager and is more suitable to some environments than others.

 Different data centre settings need different metrics.
 PUE is based on the premise that the data centre facility is only used as a data centre and does not factor in that other departments might also share space in the facility.
 It does not work well with the business model of data centre services or colocation providers either when they are not operating at maximum design capacity.

 This has resulted in the Partial PUE metric that allows the active data centre zone to be measured instead of areas not being actively used for data centre services.
-This means that the partial PUE will indicate how efficient a data centre is at part or low load which is imperative to data centre services companies, (see our blog When is PUE not PUE).
+This means that the partial PUE will indicate how efficient a data centre is at part or low load which is imperative to data centre services companies.

 - Miscalculating and Misreporting